aadi1011/Supervised-Machine-Learning-Modelling/README.md

 For more information, visit the [`CONTRIBUTIONS`](https://github.com/aadi1011/Supervised-Machine-Learning-Modelling/blob/main/CONTRIBUTING.md) file.

-### Hacktoberfest 2023
-We are participating in the Hacktoberfest 2023.
-You may fork this repository, and make your submissions.

 ## Notebooks/Model Reference

 Any reference to as how the model was built with the parameters and tuning can be viewed in the [`notebooks`](https://github.com/aadi1011/Supervised-Machine-Learning-Modelling/tree/main/notebooks) folder.
 I wanted to make project completely open source and free as a good education platform for everyone to get a hands-on demo on how supervised machine learning models are created and easily deployed with streamlit